Skip to Content

-Huwon Secret Garden Tour In Seoul (2023 Guide)
+Tips For Taking The Huwon Secret Garden Tour In Seoul

-The Huwon Secret Garden in Seoul is the highlight of Changdeokgung Palace.
-This complex was loved by Seoul’s royal family because it was built in harmony with the surrounding nature.
+The Huwon Secret Garden is a popular highlight of Changdeokgung Palace in Seoul.
+Now an official UNESCO World Heritage Site, it was loved by Seoul’s royal family because it was built in harmony with the surrounding nature.
+This secret garden is of the most important landmarks in South Korea.

 Our Experience In Seoul